 They’re FREE!
-Cruisers around the world will be jubilant to learn that Deborah Calitz and Bruno Pelizzari, sailors kidnapped by Somali pirates almost two years ago, have been freed!
-This was announced by Somalia’s Defence Minister this week.
+Cruising sailors around the world will be jubilant to learn that Deborah Calitz and Bruno Pelizzari, cruising sailors kidnapped by Somali pirates almost two years ago, have been freed!
+This was announced by Somalia’s Defence Minister yesterday.

 The couple, from South Africa, was among the longest ever held by Somali pirates.
 They had been kidnapped in October 2010 from a yacht that they were sailing down the coast of Africa away from the normal haunts of Somali pirates.
 Their pirate captors originally demanded a ransom of $10 million.